awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-registry-creds.md

 # ecs\-cli registry\-creds<a name="cmd-ecs-cli-registry-creds"></a>

 Facilitates the creation and use of private registry credentials within Amazon ECS\.
-For more information, see [Private Registry Authentication for Tasks](private-auth.md)\.
+For more information, see [Private registry authentication for tasks](private-auth.md)\.

 **Important**
 Some features described might only be available with the latest version of the Amazon ECS CLI\.
 For more information about obtaining the latest version, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.